alexisvincent/systemjs-hot-reloader/README.md

 ## Why

 We're javascript programmers.
 We should not need to bundle our apps for development.
 Many folks dislike JSPM because of how slow it is.
-JSPM deserves another shot, because it can be faster, more robust and more reliable than any existing alternative.
+JSPM deserves another shot, because it can be faster, more robust and more reliable than most alternatives.
 This simple package proves it.
 Especially for larger codebases, SPAs and such-reliable hot reloadable modules are a crucial development tool.
 Webpack hot reloading tools are hacky-they might preserve component state, but they sacrifice robustness.
 Very often a change in a source code doesn't manifestate after webpacks hot reload.
 This will never happen with module hot reload.

 ## Preserving state
 If you want some state to persist through hot reload, just put it in a module separate from the component.
-I personally use POJOs with observation, but you are free to use any kind of value store, as long as it sits in separate module from your reloaded component.
+I personally use [POJOs with observation](https://github.com/mweststrate/mobservable), but you are free to use any kind of value store, as long as it sits in separate module from your reloaded component.

 ## How
 When a change event is emitted on socket.io, we match a module in System._loader.moduleRecords.